DownToZero-Cloud/terraform-provider-dtz/docs/resources/containers_job.md

 }
 ```

-The provider's `EnvVariableValue` type handles marshaling and unmarshaling between these JSON formats automatically.
+The provider automatically handles the conversion between Terraform's string representation and the API's expected JSON structure.

 ## Schedule Types